 Focus on your leads

-This tip is essential, and it’s strongly tied into the previous one.
-In order to build rapport effectively, focusing on the prospective lead is a must.
+This tip is essential and strongly tied to the previous one.
+To build rapport effectively, focusing on the prospective lead is a must.

 Always aim to listen more than you talk.
 Rather than just spinning off a sales pitch, make sure you listen to their concerns and what they’re looking for.
-By doing this, you learn a lot more about them and gain their trust.
+Doing this lets you learn much more about them and gain their trust.

 Follow-ups can be tricky to maneuver.
 You don’t want to be too pushy, but at the same time, you don’t want to be silent – this gives the impression you don’t really care.

-You should be following up your digital marketing leads regularly, and it’s important to strike the right balance.
-Don’t be too salesy, but make sure you’re enthusiastic enough so that they don’t just forget about you and move on.
+You should be following up on your digital marketing leads regularly, and it’s essential to strike the right balance.
+Don’t be too salesy, but make sure you’re enthusiastic enough, so they don’t just forget about you and move on.

 The best way to do this is to check that each follow up is purposeful and adds extra value.
 For example, you can provide insightful tips that might be of interest, and give information about updates, changes, or a new offer of service/product.